 California Grown Olive Oil: Everything You Ever Wanted to Know + 9 Easy Recipes!

 You probably already know all about the incredible health benefits of olive oil (top line: it’s anti-inflammatory, rich in mono-unsaturated fats and loaded with antioxidants).
-Let’s take a look at how this “liquid gold” is made and, more importantly, the most delicious ways to incorporate it into your diet!
+Let’s take a look at how this “liquid gold” is made.
+Plus, the most delicious ways to incorporate it into your diet!

-In the food world, there are fleeting trends (we’re looking at you, jello molds and low fat cookies) and then there are foods and ingredients with some serious staying power.
+In the food world, there are fleeting trends (we’re looking at you, jello molds and lowfat cookies) and there are foods with some serious staying power.
 To put it mildly, olive oil falls safely in the latter category.
 In fact, historians have uncovered evidence of the production of olive oil as far back as 6000 BCE.

 A Brief History of Olive Oil

-Even in it’s earliest renditions, it was incredibly versatile, being used for everything from lamp fuel, to religious ceremonies and anointing royalty.
+Even in it’s earliest renditions, olive oil was incredibly versatile.
+For instance, it was used for everything from lamp fuel, to religious ceremonies and anointing royalty.
 The first mention of using olive oil for culinary purposes was a few thousand years later, around the 4-5th century BCE.
-We’re not sure whose idea it originally was to try to ingest the lamp fuel, but we’re sure glad they did.
+We’re not sure whose idea it was to try to ingest the lamp fuel, but we’re sure glad they did.

 Meanwhile, in the Golden State…